alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 = Can I ask for changes and new functionalities on this plugin? =

 Yes.
 You can!
-I'm availble to talk about this!
+I'm available to talk about this!
 And I can do other plugins too.

 = Should I donate? =

 You can, if you want.
 I would like that.
 Means that my work e valuable for someone else!
-My paypal account for donations is: alexbenfica@gmail.com
+My Paypal account for donations is: alexbenfica@gmail.com

 = Can I translate it? =